TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Ingredients: Sodium Cocoyl Isethionate (plant derived) Decyl Glucoside (plant derived) Sodium Cocoate (plant derived) Quillaja Saponaria (from the South American soap bark tree - organic) Glycerin (plant derived) Aloe Vera Leaf (organic) Purified Water Sodium Carbonate (mineral derived).

 We Say: When used with a wooden dish brush, or natural dish sponge, this eco-friendly dish soap bar produces plenty of natural foam and gets the dishes squeaky clean.
+I was also pleasantly surprised at how the aloe vera was noticeably gentle on my hands.

 The first few times, I used too much and had to give the dishes an extra rinse.
 A little goes a long way.